vaibhavkumar779/KUP/README.md

 		Agile refers to an iterative approach which		DevOps is considered a practice of bringing focuses on collaboration, customer feedback,		development and operations teams together. and small, rapid releases.
-Purpose  =	Agile helps to manage complex projects.
+		Agile helps to manage complex projects.
 DevOps central concept is to manage end-to-end engineering processes.
-Task =		Agile process focusses on constant changes.
+		Agile process focusses on constant changes.
 DevOps focuses on constant testing and delivery.

 # Day_1